squareybrow/LocuBot/unity/readme.md

 ## Key Features
 - Replay of Path Taken:  Smooth animation of robot movement along recorded GPS path.
 - Dynamic Trail Rendering: Gradient-colored trail that builds as the robot moves.
-- Obstacle Visualization: Red markers appear with heading orientation when obstacles are detected.
+- Obstacle Visualization: Arrow markers appear with heading orientation when obstacles are detected.
 - Camera Following: Smooth Camera tracking.
 - Coordinate Scaling: Conversion of lat and lon data into Unity world space.